Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Industry-specific Customer Analytics

-Analytics plays a significant role in all industries, where companies strive to enhance the online customer experience and drive conversions.
+Analytics plays a significant role across industries, as companies strive to enhance the online customer experience and drive conversions.

 Customer analytics in banking